 Legumes and beans are an area of contention.
 If you choose a keto diet, you will need to limit the amount of these that you eat because of the carb content.
 However, these are considered healthy carbs due to their higher protein and fibre levels, which slow digestion and thereby cause lower blood sugar spikes, and there are plenty of cancer patients and thrivers not on keto who include them in their diet, myself included.
 For example, if you are on a vegan or other diet, you will likely be eating more of these foods.
 I strike a balance and have beans/legumes about 3 times a week, wild fish 2 times a week, and organic, pastured chicken the other 2 days.
 Everything in moderation has worked well for me as a general rule.

-My favourite carb choices are potentially ones that you haven’t heard of before; I hadn’t before cancer!
-Two of my favs are sorghum (which is kind of like barley) and millet (which is kind of like couscous), and not just because they are super tasty.
-Both of these grains are insulin resistant, which means they don’t cause much of a blood sugar spike.
-This means that I can enjoy them with a lot less guilt than their mainstream counterparts.
-Additionally, both sorghum flour and millet flour are great for baking, along with other insulin resistant starches like green banana flour and cassava flour, and make it so much easier for me to enjoy some baked goods in my life.
+My favourite carb choices are brown or wild rice, oats, and then two that you potentially haven’t heard of before; I hadn’t before cancer!
+Those two are sorghum (which is kind of like barley) and millet (which is kind of like couscous), and both are super tasty.
+These two grains are insulin resistant, which means they don’t cause much of a blood sugar spike and I can therefore enjoy them with a lot less guilt than their mainstream counterparts.
+Additionally, both sorghum flour and millet flour are great for baking, along with other insulin resistant starches like green banana flour and cassava flour, and they make it so much easier for me to enjoy some baked goods in my life.
 I order both on Amazon, but some health food stores will carry them.
-A note here that you should always aim for organic, as grains get heavily sprayed with glyphosate, even these good ones.
+I have recently learned that there is some evidence that millet can block nutrient absorption if you eat it a lot, causing issues with iodine uptake and the thyroid, so I only have it once in a while or use its flour in my bread if I run out of something else.
+Basically, you don’t wanna eat it every day.
+And another note here that for all grains, you should always aim for organic, as many grains tend to get heavily sprayed with glyphosate, even these alternative ones.

 Grains, Beans, and Pressure Cooking: Why??